sepal/aurora/PlagCheck/README.md

 Be sure to have the requirements from requirements_dev.txt file installed.

+Either run the vagrant provisioning again, or issue the following:

+    pip install -r requirements.txt

+or this one if you are in a development environment:

+    pip install -r requirements_dev.txt

 ### Sherlock

 The worker needs to include the sherlock module, which is a external C module inside the a package.
 In order to use it